voodoo12345/credits-docs/source/system_architecture.rst

 environment - we assume all parties having access to blockchain are explicitly allowed to do so and no new parties can join the network without prior permission.

-In case of single ownership all of the nodes in the network are controlled by single party, and no other parties are expected.
+In the case of single ownership, all of the nodes in the network are controlled by the single party, and no other parties are expected.
 This is the simplest use case, and while it doesn't utilise some of the key blockchain benefits like external audit, it may still be a practical use case for the sake of immutability or record of history.

-Multiple ownership system is a preferred blockchain usecase, as it allows to utilise external auditability features and establish trust between the parties.
+Multiple ownership system is a preferred blockchain use case, as it allows to utilise external auditability features and establish trust between the parties.

 Multiple ownership systems may be formed of equal or roughly equal parties, where